Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Polynomial-like maps

-The definition above implies that polynomial-like maps of dominating topological degree are in particular of \emph{large} topological degree, i.e., satisfy the (a priori) weaker condition $d_{k-1}^*<d_t$, see \cite{DS10}.
-Maps in this more general class enjoy many of the dynamical properties of endomorphisms (however, their study is usually technically more involved, because of the lack of a naturally defined Green function).
+Polynomial-like maps of large topological degree enjoy many of the dynamical properties of endomorphisms (however, their study is usually technically more involved, because of the lack of a naturally defined Green function).
 For instance, they admit a unique measure of maximal entropy $\log d_t$, whose Lyapunov exponents (see below) are strictly positive.
-We will denote this measure by $\mu$ and define the Julia set as the support of $f$.
+We denote this measure by $\mu$ and define the Julia set as the support of $f$.
 Observe that $J$ is a subset of the boundary of $K$.

+In the current paper, we will often need that $f$ satisfies the (a priori) stronger property that $\max\{d_0^*,\ldots,d_{k-1}^*\}<d_t$.
+The following result by Dinh and the authors implies that this is always the case for maps of large topological degree.

+\begin{proposition}[{see \cite[Theorem 1.3]{BDR23}}] Let $f$ be a polynomial-like map.
+Then the sequence $\{d_j^*\}_{0\leq j \leq k}$ is non-decreasing.
+In particular, if $f$ has large topological degree then \end{proposition}